Last updated January 2021. FSB Insurance Service updates this blog regularly.

-You should not require a green card when hiring a car or using EU-based insurance, but your UK insurance policy will not cover you for your driving within the EU and you will need to contact your insurer around a month before travelling in order to drive your vehicle abroad.
+You should not require a green card when hiring a car, but your UK insurance policy will not cover you for your driving within the EU and you will need to contact your insurer around a month before travelling in order to drive your vehicle abroad.
 The cards themselves will be free, but you may incur admin charges to acquire one.
+You will need a physical document rather than an email or e-document.

-If you are stockpiling as part of your Brexit preparations, it’s vital that you declare the updated value of your goods to your insurer.
+If you have increased your stock as part of your Brexit preparations, it’s vital that you declare the updated value of your goods to your insurer.
 Your existing cover will only apply to the sum insured that you agreed at the start of your cover and if this has changed then you might find yourself with uninsured stock.
 This is of extra importance when you consider that holding more stock may make you more vulnerable to theft.
 You should make sure your premises are secure and comply with your policy’s terms.

 Small Business Insurance for Dummies eGuide